WinSAT/kubos/README.md

-# WinSAT CubeSat KubOS Flight Software for CDH
+# WinSAT KubOS Flight Software
 This repository contains the flight software prototype for the WinSAT-1 Cubesat as part of the CSDC 5 competition.
 [CSDC](https://www.csdcms.ca/)

 More information about the WinSAT CubeSat satellite and team can be found on the team website.
 [WinSAT](https://www.winsat.ca/)